DominikN/docs_new/docs/tutorials/other-tutorials/rosbot-aws-robomaker-quick-start.md

 You will see the ROSbot desktop, from the top menu, choose the `Applications` -> `Terminal`.

 ## Device setup

+Updates the package lists and upgrades for packages:

+`sudo apt update`
+`sudo apt dist-upgrade`

 In the terminal execute bellow commands: